rgraciano/echo-sonos/README.md

 2. If your Lambda test doesn't work, then you might have a case mis-match between the preset name in presets.json and the value in the Lambda test.
 It's also possible Lambda can't reach your host because your DynDNS setup isn't working, or a firewall is blocking it.
 If you're unsure, try the Maker plugin on IFTTT, to see if you can get it working externally from someplace else.
 3. If Alexa says something about not being able to use your skill, then Lambda is probably returning an error.
 Check the Lambda logs.
 Alexa will say this if she doesn't see a proper response from the Lambda server.
 4. If you run into a syntax error on node-sonos-http-api that looks something like "Syntax error in module 'index': SyntaxError at exports.runInThisContext", then it's likely that you inadvertently edited presets.json with a rich text editor and it replaced some of your quotation marks with quotes from a weird character set.
 Try pasting your presets.json into a JSON linter like [jsonlint.com](http://www.jsonlint.com) and it should point out this error.
+5. If you have trouble with Alexa recognizing commands, make sure you say "Alexa ask sonos" rather than some of the other possibilities (like "Alexa tell sonos").
+Many people report that "ask" works better than "tell", and (strangely) that a lowercase invocation name ("sonos") is better than its camelcase variant ("Sonos").

 If you're still stuck, add a comment on my original [Amazon Echo + Sonos integration](http://ryangraciano.com/post/124770680942/controlling-sonos-with-amazon-echo) blog post and I'll try to help you out.